 At least three courses must be in the Latin language.

-Up to two courses may be courses with substantial content relevant to Latin literature, philosophy, culture, or history.
+Up to two courses may be courses with substantial content relevant to Roman literature, philosophy, culture, or history.

 Undergraduate students must fulfill the following requirements in addition to those required by their major program.